Bronchiolitis and Lower Respiratory Infections in Children

 - Your child has trouble breathing that isn’t improving with suctioning

-- Your child is not drinking enough
+- Your child is not drinking enough and not making a wet diaper every six to eight hours

 You should also call your doctor if you just feel something isn’t right — trust your gut.